 - You must rate students who are auditioning (Tone, Technique, etc.).

-- Students must be enrolled in the grades 10 – 12.
+- Students must be enrolled in grades 9 – 12.

 - I will try to represent as many schools as I can.

-- I must give some consideration for balance.
+- I must give some consideration to balance.

-- It is in the best interest of the band that out of every three students nominated at least one is a clarinet, horn, baritone, or tuba.
-Encourage clarinets, horns and euphonium players to try participate, or we will have a band of flutes and saxophones.
+- It is in the best interest of the band that out of every three students nominated, at least one is a clarinet, horn, baritone, or tuba.
+Encourage clarinets, horns and euphonium players to participate, or we will have a band of flutes and saxophones.

 - I will try to include everyone’s top ranked player.